-What are the grants for?
+What are the COVID advice grants for?

-Adapt or adopt new technology
+COVID funding to adapt or adopt new technology

 Access specialist professional advice

-The grants can also be used to access support from professional services that can help a business.
 The funding enables businesses to get help from the following sectors:

 Getting help with finances

-How do you access the grant?
+How do I access the coronavirus business support grant?